Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 The Takeaway

-MBA programs can offer a valuable opportunity to advance your career, but they can also carry a hefty price tag.
+MBA programs can offer a valuable opportunity to advance your career and increase your income, but they can also come with a hefty price tag.
 Options to pay for your MBA degree can include using savings, getting a scholarship, grant, or fellowship, or borrowing student loans.
-Everyone’s plan for financing their education may be different and can include a combination of different resources.
+Everyone’s plan for financing their education may be different and can include a combination of multiple resources.

 Making existing loans manageable while you’re in school can go a long way to making your MBA affordable.
-Down the line, you can also think about refinancing the loans you take out to get you through your MBA program.
+Down the line, you can consider refinancing the loans you take out to get you through your MBA program.
 You can get quotes online in just a few minutes to help figure out whether refinancing can get you a better deal.

 SoFi Loan Products